 Molly Wickham is a Wet’suwet’en woman from the Gitdumden Clan, a mother, aunty, and wife.
 She has an undergraduate degree in Sociology and a master’s degree in Indigenous Governance, both from the University of Victoria on Lekwungen territory.
-Molly is also currently undertaking Aboriginal Focusing-Oriented Therapy training, realizing that trauma is at the root of many social problems.
+Molly is also currently undertaking Aboriginal Focusing-Oriented Therapy training, realizing that trauma is at the root of many social problems in Indigenous communities.

 Molly and her family live on the traditional territory of the Gitdumden Clan and are deeply involved in strengthening Wet’suwet’en Governance through the feast system and living as Wet’suwet’en on the land as a way to strengthen Wet’suwet’en rights and responsibilities based on natural law.
 Currently, Molly and her family live on the territory in a small cabin aspiring to live a traditional Wet’suwet’en lifestyle.